zzzoohny/Airline-on-time-performance-analysis/README.md

 data from 2003 to 2005 where the industry was recovering from the epidemic.
 Insights obtained from the data during this period will allow the aviation industry to move forward.

-### 5 Question used to analyse airline-on-time analysis are:
+### 5 Question used to analyse airline-on-time performance are:

 1. When is the best time of day, day of the week, and time of year to fly to minimise delays?